puppetlabs-toy-chest/clamps/README.md

 Clamps works with [beaker](https://github.com/puppetlabs/beaker) and the [Puppet Enterprise acceptance test suite](https://github.com/puppetlabs/pe_acceptance_tests) to build Amazon EC2 nodes on which it will simulate realistic Puppet client-server traffic and facts activity for performance testing.
 See the [setup/scale documentation](https://github.com/puppetlabs/pe_acceptance_tests/tree/3.8.x/setup/scale) for more discussion on performance testing.

+Clamps generates a random set of users, and a random number of facts (from 5 to 75 facts).
+The facts change on every run which will also generate activity with puppetdb.
+In testing, a m3.xlarge can run about 100 users with responsive mcollective and puppet runs.

 ### Using Clamps

 To run a performance test with clamps, you will need to do the following: